reneaas/classes_in_cpp/README.md

     * the dot "." in "./main.out" tells the computer that the file is in the current directory.
     * In other words, "./main.out" is the so-called *relative path* to the executable file (that is, the full path from the current directory to the file's location).

-For the codes written in this small tutorial, we get the following output when we write "make all":
+For the codes written in this small tutorial, we get the following output when we write "make all" in the terminal:

 ```terminal
 make all